F.W. de Klerk

 Nobel Prize Winning former President of South Africa

-Addresses Indianapolis Economic Club September 17, 1998
+Addresses Indianapolis Economic Club September 17, 1998by Victor Kubik

 I had the opportunity to speak briefly to former President of South Africa, F.W. de Klerk telling him how motivated and inspired I was by his speech to the Indianapolis Economic Club and how the principles he presented could be universally applied to bring peace.
-I also told him how much I have appreciated visiting South Africa two years ago.deklerk2.jpg (23911 bytes)
+I also told him how much I have appreciated visiting South Africa two years ago.I'd like to share some of what he said below.
+It gave me much food for thought about what can be done to make people work together in many arenas, not the least being the religious Diaspora.

 Mr. de Klerk's voice was powerful and booming, a man speaking with authority and passion about what he believed.
 He was most statesmanlike in deferring to and respecting his audience.